project-sunbird/sunbird.org-docs/features-documentation/course_creation.md

 ---
 ## Overview

-On Sunbird, you can compile a course by adding content to it.
-You can create each unit of course content and then compile them or compile a course using existing content in the portal.
+ Couse creator can create courses on Sunbird by compiling content to it.
+They can create each unit of course content and then compile a course using the newly created content and the already existing content as well.

 ## Prerequisites